-Top 5 Family Friendly Things to Do in Los Angeles
+Things to Do with Kids in Los Angeles CA

 It’s difficult to narrow down our top 5 family friendly things to do in Los Angeles, so we will ignore the obvious things like the Hollywood Walk of Fame, Universal Studios and Southern California’s most famous amusement parks, rather focusing on things many visitors may not know so much about.
-Check out this Los Angeles itinerary, Southern California weekend getaways, or even these other unique things to do in Southern California if you need more ideas.
+Check out this Los Angeles itinerary, Southern California weekend getaways, or even these unique things to do in Southern California if you need more ideas.

 1. LACMA (and La Brea Tar Pits)